microbit-foundation/pxt-microbit-ml/docs/ml_on_event_stop_detailed.md

 For example, if your start event handler for an action starts music playing in the background, you could use a stop event handler to stop it.

 The event handler is passed a `duration` parameter.
-The duration is the number of milliseconds since this action became the estimated action.
+The duration is the [number](/types/number) of milliseconds since this action became the estimated action.
 You can use the duration parameter in your code, for example displaying it or using a variable to keep a running total.

 ## Parameters

 - **event**: one of the actions the machine learning model was trained on.
 The special value `unknown` represents the case where no action has a certainty above the recognition point.
-- **duration**: the [number](/types/number) of milliseconds the action was the estimated action.

 ## Example